 Top Five SEC Disclosure Issues for E&P Companies’ 2016 Annual Reports; Get Your DUCs in Order

-by William Nelson, Judithe Little, Kristina Trauger, Marc Folladori
+by Bill Nelson, Judithe Little, Kristina Trauger, Marc Folladori

 Published: February, 2017

 Comment letters issued in 2016 by the staff of the Division of Corporation Finance of the Securities and Exchange Commission (SEC) to reporting E&P companies relating to their 2015 annual reports continue, as in past years, to focus on disclosure issues such as the effects of low commodity prices and proved undeveloped reserves (PUD) conversion rates.
 However, several new focus areas have emerged in SEC comments that E&P companies should consider when preparing their 2016 year-end annual reports.
 In particular, the staff of the SEC has asked companies to:

 SEC focus on DUC wells

 While the staff continued to ask questions regarding material changes in PUD reserves, PUD conversion rates, the impact of reduced capital budgets on PUD conversion, and whether or not PUDs have been on the books for more than five years, the staff seemed particularly interested in how companies are characterizing DUC wells.
 Examples of staff comments include:

 Projected PUD development costs and related financing